Mark I. Kalish, CFRE

 His other development experience includes positions at New York University, where he served as chief development officer for the undergraduate business school (now Stern School of Business) and then led the alumni relations and annual giving programs for the university’s 13 schools and colleges.
 He began his fundraising career working for two Girl Scout councils, in Washington, DC and Suffolk County, NY.

-An active leader in the fundraising profession, Kalish has served as a board member of both the AFP Foundation and International Association of Fundraising Professionals (IAFP), as well the AFP New York City Chapter.
+An active leader in the fundraising profession, Kalish has served as a board member of both the Association of Fundraising Professionals (AFP), as well as AFP's New York City Chapter.
 He is the recipient of the 2016 Ralph E. Chamberlain Award in recognition of his leadership in the philanthropic sector and commitment to AFP.
-He serves as a faculty member of the Nonprofit Management Program, School of Professional Studies at Columbia University.
 Kalish has been a Certified Fund Raising Executive (CFRE) since 2001.

 In addition to his professional positions, he has served as President of the SUNY New Paltz Alumni Association and Chairman of the Board of Directors of the SUNY New Paltz Foundation.
 He is a recipient of the Association’s Distinguished Alumni Service Award.